-To become an Registered Investment Advisor you must register with the Securities and Exchange Commission (SEC), if you manage $25 million or more.
+To become an Registered Investment Adviser, you must register with the Securities and Exchange Commission (SEC) if you manage $25 million or more.
 If you manage less than $25 million you are still under the regulatory control of the Securities and Exchange Commission but you must register with the State Securities Commission (or other regulatory agency) in your state of domicile and with each state where you will solicit business (subject to “diminimus” exemptions).

 There is no exam requirement by the Securities and Exchange Commission at the federal level for the RIA entity.
 “IARs” (Investment Advisor Representatives), however, may have to pass an exam; each state has its own specific requirements.